treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 same category cluster tighter than documents of the same author, followed by documents sharing text features).

+The random walk normalized Laplacian `L_rw = I - D^(-1)W` is essential for
+preserving this rank hierarchy in heterogeneous graphs.
+Virtual nodes naturally have extreme degree imbalance (connecting to hundreds of documents), which would dominate unnormalized spectral decomposition or get over-penalized by symmetric normalization.
+Random walk normalization converts edge weights to transition probabilities, preserving the rank-based importance ratios regardless of node degrees.
+A document transitions to its category with probability proportional to exp(-0·decay) relative to its neighbors at exp(-2·decay), maintaining the designed hierarchy independent of how many other documents share that category.

 ### Reconstruction-Optimized Bit Selection

 Various eigenvector selection approaches exist (smallest-k, eigengap-based,